Code-Institute-Submissions/berill98-cabinlove_NovResub/README.md

 # Cabinlove

+Welcome to the Cabinlove website!

+Cabinlove is a website that aims to provide information about a variety of cabins from all over the world, where could explore, create and share cabins in one place.

 ## The goal for this project

 The Cabinlove is an online collection of cabins all over the world.
-I wanted to create a site where people could explore, create and share cabins in one place.
+I wanted to create a site whre users can easily access information about the cabins, and also create and save their owns.
 I wanted to build a responsive site that can be accessed across all devices and display the information in an user-frienldy way, contributing to an overall good user experience.

 ## Site Owner Goals